Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 ### Special resolution context inside tag sections

-The following KDoc tag sections should introduce their new scope in the documentation:
+The following KDoc tag sections were to introduce their new scope in the documentation:
 `@constructor`, `@param`, `@property`.
 Previously, these tag sections never affected the resolution of links placed inside them.
-All other tag sections must not affect the resolution in any sense.
+All other tag sections would not affect the resolution in any sense.

 #### @constructor section

-The tag `@constructor` can be applied to classes and has context where parameters of the primary constructor and the constructor itself are available and prioritized.
+The `@constructor` tag could be applied to classes and had context where parameters of the primary constructor and the constructor itself were available and prioritized.
-These declarations should not be accessible in the regular documentation section.
+These declarations would not be accessible from the regular documentation section.

-The motivation behind this is rather simple: the class documentation should describe the data the class represents and not how this class is constructed.
+The motivation behind this was rather simple: the class documentation is used to describe the data the class represents and not how this class is constructed.

 ```kotlin